 What if you are calm and relaxed but are still struggling with a lack of sleep?
 If you live with chronic pain or inflammation, you may be able to push through the pain during the day, but it may still keep you up at night.
 When you are lying in bed with no distractions, you will probably feel the pain more acutely than when you are preoccupied with the many tasks and responsibilities you are trying to accomplish.

 In a 2007 animal study, researchers found that hemp oil reduces chronic pain because of its anti-inflammatory properties and because of the way it interacts with neurotransmitters that decrease inflammation.
 Because of these pain-relieving properties, hemp oil can help someone who is suffering from chronic pain find relief, leading to a more restful night.

 According to the National Sleep Foundation, up to 10% of individuals in the United States will suffer at one point in time from Restless Leg Syndrome (RLS), a condition which causes cramps, itching, or pain in the limbs.
 This muscular-based issue can be very uncomfortable and prevent one from falling asleep.
-Sleep apnea, a condition which causes a person to repeatedly get awakened by his own breathing because of a narrow air passageway, is also a muscular condition.
 Because hemp oil acts as a muscle relaxant, it can loosen up stiff muscles and prevent sleep issues that stem from muscular abnormalities.